Muncie Mall: Stores

+In February 2026 it was announced that the remaining portions of the mall would close and the property would be totally demolished.

 Ownership

 Muncie Mall was owned and operated by Simon Property Group prior to being spun off, along with some other Simon-owned properties, into newly formed Washington Prime Group (WPG) in 2014.
 In 2020, WPG CEO Louis G. Conforti referred to Muncie Mall as one of the company's "crappiest assets".
 WPG CFO Mark E. Yale announced the company's intention to default on mortgage loans secured by seventeen of the company's malls, including Muncie Mall, thus transitioning these malls to the company's lenders.
 The mall served as collateral for a $33.1 million loan from JPMBB Commercial Mortgage Securities Trust to WPG.
 The mall was closed temporarily at the start of the coronavirus outbreak.
 A receiver was appointed to manage and lease the mall on April 14, and the mall reopened under new management by the Woodmont Company on May 18.